aleen42/PersonalWiki/post/rain/rain.md

 var gl = canvas.getContext("webgl");
 ```

-Then we’ll need a program, which is comprised of a *vertex shader* and a *fragment shader*.
+Then we'll need a program, which is comprised of a *vertex shader* and a *fragment shader*.
 Shaders are functions: a vertex shader will be run once per vertex, and the fragment shader is called once per pixel.
 Their jobs are to return coordinates and colors, respectively. **This is the heart of our WebGL application.**

-First we’ll create our shaders.
-This is the vertex shader; we’ll make no changes on the vertices and will simply let the data pass through it:
+First we'll create our shaders.
+This is the vertex shader; we'll make no changes on the vertices and will simply let the data pass through it:

 ```html
 <script id="vert-shader" type="x-shader/x-vertex">